-[1:12:26] Are there lots of Earthworks being built around airport to try and help with those low frequency rumbles that's it area of research.
-Making sure that we are paying attention to sounds in the first place within the academic Community Like Bernie mentioned there's a huge lack of research in this topic especially in the United States almost all the studies we pulled for this episode or european studies because this idea of sound is something that could be making us sick just really doesn't seem to exist in the United States, which is a shame because this is one of the ladder places on Earth, even places like that India Egypt baby woken up that just how debilitating sound can be for people there and it sounded very loud in those cities in particular, and if they realize this and they're working to try and and understand this problem better and then also do practical things one of these cities there's a several-year jail time for exceeding sound levels at certain certain hours in certain areas, also taking this as a serious problem and making sure that we have the money to look into it and and the interested of people, is a huge important step in fighting this and I'm returning back to this morn a chiral soundscape.
+[1:12:26] There are lots of earthworks being built around airports to try and help with those low frequency rumbles, that's an area of research.
+But making sure that we are paying attention to sounds in the first place: both in the academic community, like Bernie mentioned, there's a huge lack of research in this topic, especially in the United States – almost all the studies we pulled for this episode were European studies, because this idea of sound is something that could be making us sick just really doesn't seem to exist in the United States.
+Which is a shame, because this is one of the louder places on Earth, even places like India, Egypt – they’ve woken up to just how debilitating sound can be for people there.
+And sounds are very loud in those cities in particular, and they’ve realized this and they're working to try and understand this problem better and then also do practical things.
+One of these cities, there's a several-year jail time for exceeding sound levels at certain hours in certain areas.
+So, taking this as a serious problem and making sure that we have the money to look into it and the interests of people – is a huge important step in fighting this and returning back to these more natural soundscapes.

-[1:13:32] So there's definitely things projects and in ways of going about our society but it has to begin with awareness of this problem in the first place like you mentioned it.
-As we both said it's been therapeutic for us to go out and listen to Nature.
-We encourage everyone to do this any chance you get try to listen to the natural world and recognize that your brain may have learned be death to the natural world but you can get it back, see what you can hear try to point out the different species you here see if you can notice are they change as you go about the environment.
-And of course listen or what has been lost it'll teach us to preserve what remains.
+[1:13:32] So there's definitely things, projects and ways of going about our society, but it has to begin with awareness of this problem in the first place, like you’ve mentioned, David.
+As we both said it's been therapeutic for us to go out and listen to nature.
+We encourage everyone to do this any chance you get, try to listen to the natural world and recognize that your brain may have learned be deaf to the natural world, but you can get it back.
+See what you can hear, try to point out the different species you hear, see if you can notice: are they changed as you go about the environment.
+And of course, listen for what has been lost: it'll teach us to preserve what remains.

-[1:14:12] As always that's a lot to think about if you want to read about any of these topics Listen to Sound samples or check out Bernie Ted talk you can do all of that on our website as well as read a full transcript of this episode at ashes ashes.
-Org.
+[1:14:12] As always, that's a lot to think about.
+If you want to read about any of these topics, listen to sound samples or check out Bernie’s TED talk, you can do all of that on our website as well as read a full transcript of this episode at ashesashes.org.

-[1:14:26] A lot of time and research goes into making these episodes possible and we will never use ads to support the show, so if you like it and would like us to keep going you our listener can support us by giving us a review recommending us to a friend, also we have an email address it's contact at ashes ashes.
-O RG and we encourage you to send us your thoughts will read them and we appreciate.
+[1:14:26] A lot of time and research goes into making these episodes possible and we will never use ads to support the show, so if you like it and would like us to keep going, you, our listener, can support us by giving us a review and recommending us to a friend.
+Also, we have an email address, it's email@example.com, and we encourage you to send us your thoughts, we’ll read them and we appreciate them.

-[1:14:50] You can also find it on your favorite social media Network app ashes ashes cast next week we're beginning a three-part series on the world of healthcare and you definitely want to tune in for that until then this is ashes ashes.
+[1:14:50] You can also find it on your favorite social media network app @ashesashescast.
+Next week we're beginning a three-part series on the world of healthcare and you’ll definitely want to tune in for that.
+Until then, this is Ashes Ashes.